 Botox is an effective treatment for improving facial symmetry and synkinesis in patients with facial paralysis or Bell’s palsy.
 Botox has been generally performed in patients with long-term facial synkinesis with great results but recent studies indicate its efficacy in patients with acute facial paralysis or Bell’s Palsy.
-As a facial paralysis and Botox specialist in Charlotte, I commonly treat patients with patients with Bell’s palsy with a variety of non-surgical methods.
+As a facial paralysis and Botox specialist in Charlotte, NC, I commonly treat patients with patients with Bell’s palsy with a variety of non-surgical methods.

 Botox for Bell’s Palsy